Standard Chartered Bank (Nepal) (XNEP:SCB) E10: NPR45.02 (As of Apr. 2026)

 Standard Chartered Bank (Nepal) Business Description

-Standard Chartered Bank (Nepal) Ltd provides a range of banking products and services to a wide range of clients and customers encompassing individuals, mid-market local corporate, multinationals, large public sector companies, government corporations, airlines, hotels as well as the DO segment comprising of embassies, aid agencies, NGOs, and INGOs.
+Standard Chartered Bank (Nepal) Ltd provides a range of banking products and services to a wide range of clients and customers encompassing individuals, mid-market local corporate, multinationals, large public sector companies, government corporations, airlines, hotels as well as the DO segment comprising embassies, aid agencies, NGOs, and INGOs across the country.
 The company's segments are Corporate and Investment Banking (CIB), Wealth & Retail Banking (WRB), and Others.
-The bank generates the majority of its revenue from the Corporate and Investment Banking segment, which is engaged in Local corporate financing, advances to partnership firms and statutory bodies, which are not included in the Retail Banking segments, foreign exchange, fixed income, and money market and derivative transactions.
+It derives the majority of revenue from the Corporate and Investment Banking segment, which is engaged in Local corporate financing, advances to partnership firms and statutory bodies, which are not included in the Retail Banking segments, foreign exchange, fixed income, and money market and derivative transactions.